ajinkyaingole30/ajinkyaingole30-gmail.com/README.md

 $ kubectl create -f mysql-service.yml

-create our Wordpress container and configure it to talk to our MariaDB pod
+create our Wordpress container and configure it to talk to our Mysql pod

 $ kubectl create -f wordpress-deployment.yml